Gci04/GANs_for_Network_Intrusion_Data/README.md

 # GANs for Improving Network Intrusion Benchmark Datasets

-This repository provides a Keras-Tensorflow implementation of an approach of generating articial data to balance network Intrusion Benchmark datasets using Generative Adversarial Networks.
+This repository provides a Keras-Tensorflow implementation of an approach of generating artificial data to balance network Intrusion Benchmark datasets using Generative Adversarial Networks.
 Benchmarking datasets for Network Intrusion Detection : **KDD-99**, **NLS-KDD** and **UNSW-NB15**

 ## Prerequisites